emiracherif/ONTdeCIPHER/README.md

 ./sniffles

 ```
-To use this version of sniffles, you can provid the absolute path to `absulote_path_to/Sniffles-master/bin/sniffles` in the `config.txt` file.
+To use this version of sniffles, you can provid the absolute path to `absolute_path_to/Sniffles-master/bin/sniffles` in the `config.txt` file.

 **MAFFT and Pangolin**

 If you are amplifying and analyzing environmental or wastewater samples with fragmented genomes, you may need to modify some mafft and pangolin options.

-So you can choose the percentage of ambiguous nucleotides to tolerate by modifying `maxambiguous =` (mafft config), `max-ambig =` (pangolin config) in the config.txt file.
+So you can choose the percentage of ambiguous nucleotides to tolerate by modifying `maxambiguous =` (mafft config), `max-ambig =` (pangolin config) in the `config.txt` file.

-You can also choose the minimum query length allowed for Pangolin lineage assignment by modifying in the config.txt file the `min-length` option.
+You can also choose the minimum query length allowed for Pangolin lineage assignment by modifying in the `config.txt` file the `min-length` option.

-In addition to pangoLEARN, you can perform the lineage inference using UShER (Ultrafast Sample placement on Existing tRee) by activating in the config.txt the `--usher` option (https://github.com/yatisht/usher).
+In addition to pangoLEARN, you can perform the lineage inference using UShER (Ultrafast Sample placement on Existing tRee) by activating in the `config.txt` the `--usher` option (https://github.com/yatisht/usher).

 ## References
 ### Pre-processing and quality control